Discover folk - the CRM for people-powered businesses

 Key features

-- Contact management: Bring together your contacts from multiple inboxes, social media platforms and more directly into one platform to get real-time information.
+- Contact management: Brings together your team's contacts from multiple inboxes, social media platforms and more directly into one platform to get real-time information accessible to all team members.

-- Custom sales cycle and pipelines: Keep an eye on your sales cycle and create multiple pipelines and customize them using a Kanban dash board or listicle view to keep your leads organized.
-Use custom fields to segment, and have full control over user permissions.
+- Custom sales cycle and pipelines: Keep your entire sales team aligned with customizable pipelines using Kanban dashboard or list views to keep leads organized.
+Use custom fields to segment leads and maintain full control over user permissions across your 20-50 person team.

-- LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator, import search lists and your contacts to leverage your network within folk, and use templates for quicker, streamlined communication.
+- LinkedIn integration: Seamlessly import contacts from LinkedIn and Sales Navigator, import search lists and leverage your network within folk, while using templates for quicker, streamlined team communication.

-- Mail merge and email sequences: Full email sync that's compatible with Gmail and Outlook, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync that's compatible with Gmail and Outlook, templates, and tracking features, enabling your team to manage all communications directly from the CRM.

 Pros

-- Full customization: Make folk work for you through its custom fields, pipelines, automation and workflows instead of the other way around.
+- Scalable customization: Make folk work for your growing sales team through custom fields, multiple pipelines, automation and workflows that adapt as your team expands.

 Cons